wwwil/raspios-k8s/README.md

 A Raspberry Pi OS arm64 image that's ready to run Kubernetes!

+:construction:
+:warning:
+**This project is currently under construction.**
+:warning:
+:construction:

 This project customises the new Raspberry Pi OS arm64 image so its correctly configured, and installs `docker`, `kubeadm`, `kubelet` and everything else required to run Kubernetes on a Raspberry Pi.